 Do I need a face mask?

-If you are not sick, you do not need a face mask.
-However, if you are sick, you should wear one while around others in order to avoid spreading illness.
+The CDC recommends everyone wear cloth face masks in public.
 If you are sick but don’t have a face mask, make sure to cover your coughs and sneezes when around other people.